Hoshi (South Korean singer): 2011–2014: Pre-debut

-Hoshi joined Pledis Entertainment in late 2012, where he received training for the next four years.
+Hoshi joined Pledis Entertainment in 2011, while in his third year of middle school, after being approached by a company representative at a provincial dance competition.

 In 2013, he appeared on Seventeen TV, an online reality show that introduced Pledis' trainees and showed potential members of the boy group Seventeen before their official debut.
 The show was broadcast periodically on Ustream, where the trainees showed themselves training, singing, creating choreographies, and playing games.
 The online show, titled Like Seventeen, also included participation in concerts.

-2015–present: Seventeen and solo activities
+2015–present: Seventeen and solo and sub-unit activities

 In 2015, Hoshi debuted as a member of the South Korean boy group Seventeen with the extended play 17 Carat on May 29.
 Alongside members Seungkwan and DK, Hoshi formed a subunit of Seventeen, BSS or BooSeokSoon, a common nickname for the three members.
 The group released their debut single "Just Do It" on March 21, 2018.

 On April 2, 2021, Hoshi released his first solo song, "Spider".
 Hoshi participated in the overall production process of the song, including lyrics and performance.
 In 2023, Hoshi and his bandmate Joshua were cast in TVING's reality show Bro and Marble in Dubai alongside Yoo Yeon-seok, Lee Dong-hwi, Kyuhyun, Jee Seok-jin, Jo Se-ho and Lee Seung-gi.

 On February 19, 2025, Pledis Entertainment announced that Hoshi would be debuting in a sub-unit with Woozi as Hoshi X Woozi with the release of a single album titled Beam on March 10.
 On his 29th birthday later that year, he released "I Want You Back".
+He later released two more digital singles "Take a Shot" and "Fallen Superstar" on September 16, the enlistment day of his mandatory military service, and November 11, respectively.
+In March 2026, Hoshi released the track "Baby, Honey".